Greenlandic cuisine: National dish

 The national dish of Greenland is suaasat, a traditional Greenlandic soup.
-It is often made from seal, or from whale, reindeer, or seabirds.
+It is often made from seal, whale, reindeer, or seabirds.
 The soup often includes onions and potatoes, and is simply seasoned with salt and pepper, or bay leaf.
 The soup is often thickened with rice, or by soaking barley in the water overnight so that the starches leach into the water.
 It is also a traditional Inuit food.

 Seafood

 Because the majority of Greenland is covered by permanent glaciers, the sea is the source for most food.
 Seafood dishes include various fishes (often smoked), mussels, and shrimp.
 Ammassat or capelin is commonly eaten and can easily be dried.
 Atlantic halibut, redfish, deepwater redfish, Greenland halibut, and lumpfish are fished from the west coast, as are Greenland cod (Gadus ogac) and shorthorn sculpin (Myoxocephalus scorpius), but these two are eaten only as a last resort.
 Arctic char is fished off the east coast.
 The Greenland shark (Somniosus microcephalus) is rarely eaten because it is poisonous but can be edible after a complicated preparation of either boiling the meat repeatedly or fermenting the meat.

 Global warming has shifted the migration of Atlantic cod, allowing for commercial fishing off Greenland's east coast.
 Drift ice can create problems during fishing season.
 There are a couple of large-scale fish and shrimp processing factories in Greenland.

 Sea mammals provide important staples to Greenlandic diets.
 A traditional Inuit specialty is mattak, a Greenlandic term for the raw hide of narwhal or white whale.
 Mattak can be prepared with blubber, and occasionally dried reindeer meat.
 When eaten raw, mattak is an important source of vitamin C. Hunting hooded seals were traditionally an important annual social event as well as subsistence activity, which included men, women, and children.
 Also popular is arfivik, or bowhead whale, smoked whale meat served with onions and potato.
 Dried cod and whale with whale blubber is a popular lunch and snack food.
 Bearded and ringed seals are hunted year round, especially by Polar Inuit, while narwhals and white whales are hunted during the summer.
-Subsistence whale hunting by indigenous peoples is legal, but some animal rights organizations are concerned about commercial whale hunting in Greenland, with one company, Arctic Green Food freezing and distributing a quarter of Greenland's whale meat.
+Subsistence whale hunting by indigenous peoples is legal, but some animal rights organizations are concerned about commercial whale hunting in Greenland, with one company, Arctic Green Food, freezing and distributing a quarter of Greenland's whale meat.

 Meat

-Land-based dishes include caribou, lamb, mutton, and musk-ox, which can be served tartare.
+Land-based dishes include reindeer, lamb, mutton, and muskox, which can be served tartare.
 Sheep farming and cattle ranching were introduced to Greenland by the Norse.
-Caribou are hunted in the fall, foxes and hares year round, musk-oxen in the spring, and polar bear are hunted in the spring and fall.
+Reindeer are hunted in the fall, foxes and hares year round, musk-oxen in the spring, and polar bear are hunted in the spring and fall.
 Meats can be boiled, dried, frozen, fermented, or occasionally eaten raw.
-Caribou livers are consumed raw, immediately after the hunt.
+Reindeer livers are consumed raw, immediately after the hunt.